Approval Process for New Learning Technologies

 Final Considerations

 Requiring a tool or software that has not been properly vetted can put students and instructors at risk.
-It creates a liability, not only for the university but for the instructor as well and places responsibility on the instructor, should any issues arise.
+Using unsupported tools can introduce risk and create liability for both the instructor and the university.
+Any issues that arise will need to be managed at the instructor level.
 For example, if there are unintended barriers to access (ex. accessibility or security), it will be up to the instructor to remediate those issues or provide an alternative for students.
 Ohio State may require discontinuation of a tool at any time.
 Comprehensive faculty-facing guidance on software use in classes, Understanding Learning Technologies at Ohio State, is located on the Teaching & Learning Resource Center website.

 Ultimately, the choice of whether or not to use a tool is up to the instructor.